tusharsadhwani/dunderhell/README.md

 # dunderhell

-Turn all your Python code into dunders.
+Turn your Python code entirely into dunders.

 ## Installation